Oil and Gas Exploration in Africa

 South Africa, Block 11B/12B

 Block 11B/12B is located in the Outeniqua Basin approximately 175 kilometers off the southern coast of South Africa.
 The block covers an area of 18,734 square kilometers with water depths ranging from 200 meters in the north to 1,800 meters in the south.
-The Lower Cretaceous Post-rift Paddavissie Fairway, which contains the recent Luiperd and Brulpadda discoveries, is located in the southwest corner of the block.
+The Lower Cretaceous Post-rift Paddavissie Fairway, which contains the Luiperd and Brulpadda discoveries, is located in the southwest corner of the block.

 Total’s first attempt to drill the Brulpadda Prospect in 2014 was suspended prior to reaching target due to difficulties experienced by the drilling rig in the harsh deepwater environment.
 After an extensive review of the surface conditions, Total contracted the Odfjell Deepsea Stavanger semi-submersible rig to drill the Brulpadda-1AX re-entry well, which spud in December 2018.